 Dr. Robert Lustig a pediatric endocrinologist at the University of California, San Francisco, discovered that obesity has little to do with “calories in and calories out” as most dieticians, doctors and fitness gurus tell us.
 They say you have to burn the same amount of calories that you eat.
 In reality, you would have to run 20 minutes to burn off a chocolate chip cookie and we’d all have to be marathon runners to stay fit.
 The truth is; not all calories are alike.

 What’s startling, is that there is an alarming number of obese 6-month-olds, both in the US and around the world.
 A baby can’t be blamed for being a lazy little glutton or be expected to burn off calories working out on a treadmill.
 However, these babies aren’t just cute and chubby, they’re enormous!
-Modern baby formula often contains HFCS, but obesity is also affecting breastfed infants.
+Some baby formula contains HFCS, but obesity is also affecting breastfed infants.
 Babies are being born looking like Pillsbury Dough Boys in the womb because their mommies have been binging on sweets.

 What Dr. Lustig found, was that continuous exposure to HFCS (over many years) is almost as toxic as the effects of alcoholism.
 Like ethanol poisoning (from alcohol), HFCS and other sugars consumed over time, cause hypertension, inflammation, insulin resistance, type 2 diabetes, fatty liver disease, and problems with metabolism.
 Metabolic disorders have led to polycystic ovarian syndrome, cancer, and dementia.
 It’s pretty scary.

 The sugar and food industries don’t want you to know that hidden sugar in food products makes them taste better and increases sales.